Why read to small children

 This reading program is specially designed for children from birth to age 5.
 We invite families and caregivers to experience the joy of reading together.
-The first step is to visit the Youth Services Desk to register.
-You will receive everything you need to start this reading adventure, and a book for your child to keep.
+You’ll need a Carol Stream Public Library card to register for the program.
+(Do you live in unincorporated Carol Stream?
+Please speak with a Youth Services Librarian.)

 The Library thanks our local schools for their enthusiastic support of this program as well as Dr. Lawrence A. DuBose, whose generous donation made the development of this program possible.

 Participation is limited to Carol Stream Library cardholders.